Pyrrhu5/ep_cleansing/README.md

 ```cron
 00 01 1 * * python3 <installDirectory>/HolyCleansing.py -c
 ```
+## Logs
+The logs are found in the install directory of the script, they are cleaned automatically when they exceed a set size.

+- `HolyCleansing.log`: main log
+- `HolyCleansing.log.1`: backup, old log

 ## Reporting bugs and push requests
 All contribution is welcome, just do a push requests with a tag `bug fix` or `improvement`